Cairo: Khan el-Khalili

 Khan el-Khalili is an ancient bazaar, or marketplace adjacent to the Al-Hussein Mosque.
 It dates back to 1385, when Amir Jarkas el-Khalili built a large caravanserai, or khan.
 (A caravanserai is a hotel for traders, and usually the focal point for any surrounding area.)
 This original caravanserai building was demolished by Sultan al-Ghuri, who rebuilt it as a new commercial complex in the early 16th century, forming the basis for the network of souqs existing today.
 Many medieval elements remain today, including the ornate Mamluk-style gateways.
-Today, the Khan el-Khalili is a major tourist attraction and popular stop for tour groups.
+Today, Khan el-Khalili is a major tourist attraction and popular stop for tour groups.

 Society

-In the present day, Cairo is heavily urbanized and most Cairenes live in apartment buildings.
+In the present day, Cairo is a heavily urbanised city.
 Because of the influx of people into the city, lone standing houses are rare, and apartment buildings accommodate for the limited space and abundance of people.
 Single detached houses are usually owned by the wealthy.
 Formal education is also seen as important, with twelve years of standard formal education.
-Cairenes can take a standardized test similar to the SAT to be accepted to an institution of higher learning, but most children do not finish school and opt to pick up a trade to enter the work force.
+Cairenes can take a standardised test similar to the SAT to be accepted to an institution of higher learning, but most children do not finish school and opt to pick up a trade to enter the workforce.
 Egypt still struggles with poverty, with almost half the population living on $2 or less a day.

 Women's rights

 The civil rights movement for women in Cairo – and by extent, Egypt – has been a struggle for years.
 Women are reported to face constant discrimination, sexual harassment, and abuse throughout Cairo.
 A 2013 UN study found that over 99% of Egyptian women reported experiencing sexual harassment at some point in their lives.
-The problem has persisted in spite of new national laws since 2014 defining and criminalizing sexual harassment.
+The problem has persisted in spite of new national laws since 2014 defining and criminalising sexual harassment.
 The situation is so severe that in 2017, Cairo was named by one poll as the most dangerous megacity for women in the world.
 In 2020, the social media account "Assault Police" began to name and shame perpetrators of violence against women, in an effort to dissuade potential offenders.
 The account was founded by student Nadeen Ashraf, who is credited for instigating an iteration of the #MeToo movement in Egypt.